Bordeaux and Dordogne Ultimate Experience

 01

-Day 1: Bordeaux and a gourmet Tour
+Bordeaux and a Gourmet Tour

 Arrival in Bordeaux.
 Take a first-class train ride (around 1 hour from Paris) to Bordeaux and enjoy a private transfer to your hotel.

-Discover the historic heart of the city.
+Historic heart of the city.
 Explore Bordeaux on a guided walking tour through its historic center, visiting landmarks such as Place de la Bourse and the scenic riverfront.
 Alternatively, opt for a bike tour to discover more of the city, including the Cité du Vin and the Bassins à Flot district.

-A taste of Bordeaux.
+Gourmet tour or cooking class.
 Indulge in a food tasting tour to savor local specialties, including foie gras, fresh produce at the Marché des Capucins, and sturgeon caviar from the Aquitaine region.
 Alternatively, take a private cooking class with a local French chef.

 Exceptional wines and culture.
 Join a Grand Cru Classés workshop and taste renowned wines, including a Premier Grand Cru.
 Alternatively, visit the Cité du Vin, an immersive wine museum, or enjoy visual art at the Bordeaux Fine Arts Museum or MECA, a contemporary art hub offering panoramic views of the Garonne River.